AdonisAgelis/flash-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The Gravity Music Application is hosted at:
+The Flash web application is hosted at:

 ## Available Scripts